 Upon the realization that she could not go back home to Sudan for the summer, Ali frantically had to search for work-study jobs on campus that provided free accommodation in college dorms.
 Executive Director for Education and Academic Planning Rob Nelson previously told The Daily Pennsylvanian that Penn is working on a “case-by-case basis” to ensure that students affected by the order find an alternative summer plan.

-College freshman Mohammed Oulabi, who was raised in Aleppo, Syria, but moved to Egypt at the age of 15, said that although he has a valid student visa, he will most likely not be returning home to Syria this summer.
+College freshman Mohammad Oulabi, who was raised in Aleppo, Syria, but moved to Egypt at the age of 15, said that although he has a valid student visa, he will most likely not be returning home to Syria this summer.

 “I’m a bit skeptical [to go back],” Oulabi said.
 “I was planning on going back home, but I’m not sure anymore.”